iamsmurph/dna_bind/README.md

 # DNA Binding Affinity (PBM) on Boltz 2

-Minimal repository scaffolding for training a DNA binding affinity head using PBM data on the Boltz 2 base model.
+This repository focuses on DNA binding affinity using PBM data, built on top of the Boltz 2 model.

+Note: Portions of this repository are derived from Boltz (MIT-licensed).
+See `boltz/` for upstream license and README.